co-cart/co-cart/NEXT_CHANGELOG.md

 <p align="center"><img src="https://raw.githubusercontent.com/co-cart/co-cart/dev/docs/images/cocart-settings.png" alt="CoCart Plugin Settings" /></p>

 - [Session handler](#session-handler) now initiates lighter for the use of CoCart's API while leaving the original handling for the native WooCommerce intact for the frontend.
 - Session now logs user ID, customer ID and cart key separately.
 Allowing more options for the cart to be managed how you like via the REST API.
-(Details on this change needs to be documented.)
+(Details on these changes need to be documented.)
 - Use of Namespaces has now been applied to help extend CoCart, easier to manage and identify for developers.
 - Re-organized what routes are allowed to be cached i.e products API rather than prevent all CoCart routes from being cached.
 - Added package information of each plugin module to WooCommerce System Status.